francotaind/simple_shell/README.md

- A simple command line interpreter that mimics the normal shell
+ A simple command line interpreter that mimics the normal shell program